apache/incubator-retired-slider/src/test/clusters/sandbox/README.md

  # README

-This is a set of configurations for a single-node YARN cluster built from the hortonworks sandbox, *with a DNS entry "sandbox" to match*
+This is a set of configurations for a single-node YARN cluster built against a sandbox VM, *with a DNS entry "sandbox" to match*